 The USA is not all fast food.
 Every state offers its own specialities, and regional cuisines are distinctive and delicious.
 In the big cities, you can pretty much eat whatever you want, whenever you want, thanks to the ubiquity of restaurants, 24-hour diners, and bars and street carts selling food well into the night.
 Whatever you eat and wherever you eat, service is usually prompt, friendly and attentive - thanks in large part to the institution of tipping.
 Waiters depend on tips for the bulk of their earnings; fifteen to twenty percent is the standard rate, with anything less sure to be seen as an insult.
 Chicago's cosmopolitan make-up is reflected in its plethora of ethnic restaurants.
 Italian food, ranging from hearty deep-dish pizza - developed in 1943 at Pizzeria Uno - to delicately crafted creations presented at stylish trattorias, continues to dominate a very dynamic scene.
-Of course, a number of establishments serve good old-fashioned BBQ ribs, a legacy of Chicago's days as the nation's meatpacker.
+Of course, several establishments serve good old-fashioned BBQ ribs, a legacy of Chicago's days as the nation's meatpacker.
 And no visit is complete without sampling a messy Italian beef sandwich, or a Chicago-style hot dog, laden with tomatoes, onions, celery salt, hot peppers and a pickle.
 The largest concentration of restaurants is found north and west of the Loop.
 To the west, Greektown, around Halsted Street at Jackson Boulevard, and Little Italy, on and around Taylor Street, are worth a look, while the Near North and River North areas harbour a good number of upmarket places.

+Drink

 The most popular American beers may be the fizzy, insipid lagers from national brands, but there is no lack of alternatives.
 The craze for microbreweries started in northern California several decades ago.
 Indeed, microbreweries and brewpubs can now be found in virtually every sizeable US city and college town.
 Almost all serve a wide range of good-value, hearty food to help soak up the drink.

-Meals included in the price of your holiday are:
+Meals included in the holiday are:

 Breakfast - daily

-Dinner - six dinners at local restaurants
+Dinner - five dinners at local restaurants

-Brunch at Falling water
+Brunch at Polymath Park

 Frank Lloyd Wright (1869-1959), was his own greatest admirer and this tour backs up his own rather arrogant claim with visits to a series of innovative and beautiful buildings spanning his long career.
 The tour starts in the Chicago area and ends outside Pittsburgh, with arguably his masterpiece, Fallingwater, one of the 20th century's most iconic buildings.
-Our tour also looks at the collections of art and other architecture of the period in the company of Modernist expert and enthusiast Mike Hope, the leader of our Bauhaus tours amongst many others.
-Please note the June departure will begin in Pittsburgh and finish in Chicago.
+Our tour also looks at the collections of art and other architecture of the period in the company of Professor of Architecture at the University of Hartford, Mike Crosbie.
 Places of interest included in the tour: